 Gum disease especially in the early stages can often have no noticeable symptoms.
 This makes routine dental cleanings much more important because a trained clinician can diagnose gingivitis.
-At Weldon General and Cosmetic Dentistry, we utilize the latest in laser treatment to arrest and cure gum disease.
+At Weldon Implant and Cosmetic Dentistry of Ocala, we utilize the latest in laser treatment to arrest and cure gum disease.

 In many cases, gum disease can be arrested and reversed with a thorough cleaning by the hygienist and adequate home care following the cleaning.
 In other situations, more aggressive treatment is indicated.
 Dr. Weldon has the ability to treat these cases up to and including laser therapy.
 There are many degrees of gum disease and if you would like a thorough consultation and analysis, we encourage you to contact us electronically at any time or call us at (352) 622-3236.

 Although gum disease is preventable, the infection can slowly creep up on you if you aren’t proactive about your oral hygiene.
 If you’ve recently been diagnosed with gum disease in Ocala, you’re sure to have several questions about the road ahead.
 There isn’t any need to worry.
 We’ll explain the treatment process and address any concerns during your visit.
 In the meantime, here are the answers to a few of the most common questions patients have about the infection to help you feel more confident about the decisions you’re making for your smile.